marrlab/DomainLab/paper.md

     - how the neural network weights are update.

 The user can mix and match different combinations of the individual factors and evaluate the impact on generalization performance.
-- Thanks to the modularized design of DomainLab, complicated methods like causal domain generalization and probabilistic methods [@ilse2020diva], [@mahajan2021domain], [@sun2021hierarchical], which do not exist in other existing solutions possibly due to software design limitations, have been implemented, and can be easily integrated with adversarial methods [@levi2021domain], [@ganin2016domain], [@akuzawa2020adversarial], self-supervised learning [@carlucci2019domain] and other training paradigms [@rame2022fishr].
+- Thanks to the modularized design of DomainLab, complicated methods like causal domain generalization and probabilistic methods [@ilse2020diva], [@mahajan2021domain], [@sun2021hierarchical], which do not exist in other existing and concurrent solutions possibly due to software design limitations, have been implemented, and can be easily integrated with adversarial methods [@levi2021domain], [@ganin2016domain], [@akuzawa2020adversarial], self-supervised learning [@carlucci2019domain] and other training paradigms [@rame2022fishr].
 - DomainLab offers user functionality to specify custom datasets with minimal configuration file without changing the codebase of DomainLab.

 DomainLab currently supports the PyTorch backend.